ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 ## Use cross content type in Page Builder blocks

-When scenarios are configured to display cross content type recommendations, you can use them in the following Page Builder blocks: Dynamic targeting and Personalized.
+When scenarios are configured to display [cross content type recommendations](configure_scenarios.md#configure-cross-content-type-recommendations), you can use them in the following Page Builder blocks: [Dynamic targeting](../content_management/block_reference.md#dynamic-targeting-block) and [Personalized](../content_management/block_reference.md#personalized-block).

-To get all output types in the [Personalized block](../content_management/create_edit_pages.md#personalized-block), in Page Builder, perform the following actions:
+To get all output types in the Dynamic targeting block:

 1. In the block settings, set the scenario with configured cross content types output.
+1. From the **Output type** drop-down, select **All**.
+1. Next, set the rules according to your needs.
+1. Click **Submit**.

+To get all output types in the Personalized block, in Page Builder, perform the following actions:

+1. In the block settings, set the scenario with configured cross content types output.
 1. Next, from the drop-down **Select a Content Type to be displayed**, select **All**.
 1. Increase the display limit to make sure all recommendations are shown.
-1. Click **Submit**.

-To get all output types in the [Dynamic targeting block](../content_management/create_edit_pages.md#dynamic-targeting-block):

-1. In the block settings, set the scenario with configured crosscontent types output.
-1. From the **Output type** drop-down, select **All**.

-1. Next, set the rules according to your needs.
 1. Click **Submit**.

 For more information, see [Parameters]([[= developer_doc =]]/personalization/enable_personalization/#parameters) in the developer documentation.